KadirKarabacak/REACT/README.md

 - What is **React Dev Tools** and how can i use.
 - What is the **Thinking in React** [ Break UI into components, component tree, build static version (without state), think about state and establish data flow. ]
 - What is **Redux** and when i need to use it. [ Global State Management ]
+- Why should I organize my files into one file for each component. [ To avoid a big mess ]

 #### ⌨ My **Codesandbox** practices about React ⏬